Schedule of Rates - - Effective November 1, 2017 -

 for the service of reconnecting the customer.
 Reconnection

-will be scheduled for 1-2 business days after payment is made.
+will be scheduled within 24 business hours after full payment is made.

 * Discontinuation of Service: Pursuant to RCW 57.08.081, the District will shut off water service